Emberlynn-Loo/tp/docs/UserGuide.md

 **Be careful with custom relation types and roles!** We are unable to handle any unexpected bugs that might occur due to the user's defined relations other than the constraints we have [defined below](#features---managing-person-relationships).
 Alas, we cannot wave our wands to fix these just yet.
 Remember:

 *  Adding predefined relation types without an 's' still counts as a custom relation type (eg. sibling instead of the predefined relation type siblings)!
-*  Any relation types that do match the banned relation types mentioned above **exactly** are also considered custom relation types (eg. sis instead of the banned relatino type 'sister')!
+*  Any relation types that do not match the banned relation types mentioned above **exactly** are also considered custom relation types (eg. sis instead of the banned relatino type 'sister')!

 To harness the power of our predefined relation types mentioned above, be sure to match the characters exactly.
 </div>